controlplaneio-fluxcd/flux-operator/docs/api/v1/fluxinstance.md

 The flux-operator may get stuck trying to reconcile and apply a FluxInstance without completing.
 This can occur due to some of the following factors:

+- The distribution artifact is not accessible.
-- The specified distribution version is not available.
+- The distribution version is not available.
 - The kustomization of the Flux components fails to build.
 - Garbage collection fails.
 - Running health checks fails.